© Canva

 Essentially wild hare stew, the hare is first marinated between 48 and 72 hours and is then fried in lard and flambéed with cognac.

-A savory dish of smoked pork collar and broad beans is, arguably, one of the country's most widely recognized national dishes.
+A savoury dish of smoked pork collar and broad beans is, arguably, one of the country's most widely recognised national dishes.
+When it comes to writing a menu comprising of only Luxembourgish dishes, this might actually be the very first item on the list.

-Possibly, maybe, half-inched from neighbouring France, Bouchées à la reine are very small flaky pastries that are essentially vol-au-vents - something Brits will recognize from pretend posh parties.
+Possibly, maybe, half-inched from neighbouring France, Bouchées à la reine are very small flaky pastries that are essentially vol-au-vents – something Brits might recognise from pretend posh parties.

-Usually including chicken breast, veal sweetbread, quenelle or ham, the pastry is garnished with a dollop of a savoury mixture bound together with a creamy white sauce.
+Usually including chicken breast, veal sweetbread, quenelle or ham, the pastry is garnished with a dollop of a savoury mixture bound together with a – you guessed it – creamy white sauce.

 This is a traditional Luxembourg dish – a wonderful meat pie into which a fragrant Riesling jelly is poured and left to set.